-The Bank has exposure to equities by way of long term investments.
-These comprise a strategic investment in a financial company in Egypt (accounted for as an equity exposure) and two investments in venture capital equity investment funds managed by specialist fund managers whose objective is to invest in growing companies in that region (treated as items associated with particularly high risk).
+The Bank has exposure to equities by way of long-term investments.
+These comprise a strategic investment in a financial company in Egypt (accounted for as an equity exposure) and two investments in venture capital equity investment funds managed by specialist fund managers whose objective is to invest in growing companies (treated as items associated with particularly high risk).

 The Bank's objective in holding the strategic equity investment is to seek long term investment growth.
-The Bank has representation on the Board of the company.
+The Bank had representation on the Board of the company throughout 2019.

-The investments in the venture capital funds were entered into in order to achieve long term capital growth by way of participation in growing companies in that region.
+The investments in the venture capital funds were entered into in order to achieve long term capital growth by way of participation in growing companies in the Middle East and North Africa region.

-The investments are held in the Bank's balance sheet as Available for Sale assets.
+The investments are held on the Bank's balance sheet as Available for Sale assets.
 In the case of the direct investment the Bank has estimated the fair value based on the audited net assets of the company involved.
-In the case of the investment funds the valuation is based on reports provided by the fund managers, including current audited financial statements.
+In the case of the investment funds the valuation is based on reports provided by the fund managers, including latest audited financial statements.

-At 31 December 2018 the carrying value and movements of those investments on the Bank's Statement of Financial Position (which is the same as estimated fair value) was as disclosed in Note 15 'Financial investments' of the 2018 Annual Report and Financial Statements.
+At 31 December 2019 the carrying value and movements of those investments on the Bank's Statement of Financial Position (which is the same as estimated fair value) was as disclosed in Note 15 'Financial investments' of the 2019 Annual Report and Financial Statements.

-Total unrealised gains on equity investments as at 31 December 2018 was £0.4m.
+Total unrealised gains on equity investments as at 31 December 2019 was £0.5m.

-YEAR ENDED 31 DECEMBER 2018 Pillar 3 and Remuneration Code Disclosures
+YEAR ENDED 31 DECEMBER 2019 Pillar 3 and Remuneration Code Disclosures